inside.ewu.edu

 Pre-requisites: CMSD 301S and CMSD 304S or permission of the instructor.

-This course describes normal phonological and articulatory development as well as the etiology, assessment and intervention of articulation and phonological disorders
+Describes normal phonological and articulatory development as well as the etiology, assessment, and intervention of articulation and phonological disorders.

 CMSD 371S.
 HEARING AND HEARING DISORDERS.
 3 Credits.